cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   if special preconditions are given:
   * either a part of one of the two factors of N is known ("Factoring with a Hint"),
-  * or a part of the cleartext of an eavesdropped encrypted message is known and e is small ("Attack on Stereotyped Messages"),
+  * or a part of the plaintext of an eavesdropped encrypted message is known and e is small ("Attack on Stereotyped Messages"),
   * or if d is too small compared to N, N can be factorized ("Attack on Small Secret Keys (according to Bloemer/May)").